+Stacey Grundman advises clients on employee benefit and executive compensation matters, including the design, implementation, governance, operation and regulatory compliance of qualified and nonqualified retirement plans, equity and executive compensation arrangements, and health and welfare plans.
 Her practice covers the complex range of issues that arise under ERISA, the Internal Revenue Code, the Affordable Care Act, COBRA and HIPAA, as well as issues facing public and collectively-bargained pension plans.
-Stacey regularly addresses the fiduciary, plan governance and prohibited transaction issues that clients face.
-She also applies her comprehensive knowledge of employee benefits and executive compensation to corporate transactions.
+Ms. Grundman regularly addresses the fiduciary, plan governance and prohibited transaction issues that clients face and applies her comprehensive knowledge of employee benefits and executive compensation to corporate transactions.

-Stacey’s prior professional experience includes the US Department of Labor and the Internal Revenue Service, where she focused on qualified retirement plans.
+Ms. Grundman’s prior professional experience includes the US Department of Labor and the Internal Revenue Service, where she focused on qualified retirement plans.
 She also served as a judicial law clerk to the Honorable Ellen Segal Huvelle of the US District Court for the District of Columbia and worked for members of both the US House of Representatives and the US Senate.